Bersaelor/Talks/MillionStars-Moebius-Piter/HowToFitMillionStars.md

 We want to write:

-1. Understandable, safe and testable code (DRY, KISS etc)
+1. understandable, safe and testable code (DRY, KISS, etc.)
-2. Optimize as _needed_
+2. optimize as _needed_

 * programming time is 💰
 * faster code often more complex (💰)